lmas/opensimplex/README.rst

 LICENSE
 ================================================================================
-Released into the public domain, please see the UNLICENSE file.
+While the original work was released to the public domain by Kurt, this package is using the MIT license.
+Please see the file LICENSE for details.

 FAQ
 ================================================================================